Ford S-MAX (2015-2023) Review

 The insurance groups for the Ford S-MAX range from 16 for a 2.0-litre TDCi Zetec, to 34 for an ST-Line (Lux Pack) 2.0-litre EcoBlue 240PS automatic and Vignale 2.0-litre EcoBlue 240PS automatic.
 Overall, buying an S-MAX in Zetec trim with a 2.0-litre diesel or 1.5-litre petrol engine will ensure you pay the least amount for insurance cover.

 To provide some context, the insurance groups for the Ford Galaxy range from 17 to 31, so the cost of insurance should be roughly the same.
-The groups for the Volkswagen Sharan are 15 to 25, so the Volkswagen should be cheaper to insure.
+The groups for the older Volkswagen Sharan are 15 to 25, so the Volkswagen should be cheaper to insure.

-When buying new, the cheapest S-MAX Titanium in hybrid form is insurance group 21, rising to 22 for the ST-Line and 24 for the Vignale.
+The cheapest S-MAX Titanium in hybrid form is insurance group 21, rising to 22 for the ST-Line and 24 for the Vignale.

-Ford S-Max MPV
+Ford S-Max price

-Finally, the Vignale boasts 19-inch alloys, adaptive LED headlights, rear-view camera, electric tailgate, Sony audio system, premium leather trim, climate controlled front seats with massage function, active noise control, enhanced ambient lighting and a host of Vignale exterior and interior upgrades.
+Finally, the Vignale had 19-inch alloys, adaptive LED headlights, rear-view camera, electric tailgate, Sony audio system, premium leather trim, climate controlled front seats with massage function, active noise control, enhanced ambient lighting and a host of Vignale exterior and interior upgrades.

 Ask the heycar experts: common questions